eecs394-fall17/Aqua-I-Skilled/README.md

 To test your app or have other users test your app on your phone, download 'Ionic View-Test Ionic Apps' on phone to test app on your phone
 Provide other users with the public id assined on your ionic website dashboard to view the app.

 ## PLATFORM CONSTRAINTS
+Ionic lacks certain native app abilities but accomodates most of them using ionic cordova plugins.

 ## BUGS
 - header bar overlaps on some phones